-Section 3: Reading Aloud Time: 2 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Choice of Book and Passage/Pages An appropriate choice of the required number of pages, containing dialogue.
+Section 3: Reading Aloud Time: 2 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Choice of book and passage/pages An appropriate choice of the required number of pages, containing dialogue.
 A choice of suitable length with some opportunity for variety.
-A choice with regular opportunity for variety.
-A piece with variety which offers some challenges for the reader.
-A challenging choice offering a balanced range of narrative and dialogue.
-Introduction Gives title.
-Gives title and author.
-Gives title and author clearly and tells us what it is about.
-Gives title and author clearly, tells us what it is about, and explains which character you would like to talk to.
-Gives title and author clearly, tells us what it is about, and explains which character you would like to talk to, with enthusiasm.
+A lively or dramatic choice with regular opportunity for variety.
+A piece with variety, offering a balanced range of narrative and dialogue.
+A challenging choice with a balanced range of dialogue and narrative as well as technical challenges.
+Introduction Gives title and author without context.
+Gives title and author with brief context.
+Clear introduction setting the prepared pages in context.
+Fuller introduction with context.
+Interest aroused by enthusiasm for the book.
+Detailed context, clearly established.
 Style Mainly fluent with regular hesitation.
-Mostly fluent with minor hesitation.
-Fluent, unhurried reading.
-Fluent throughout.
-Lively reading.
+Mainly fluent.
+Reading has minor hesitations or is rushed.
+Lively reading with mainly appropriate pace.
+Fluent throughout, well-paced.
+Clear contrast between narrative and dialogue, including appropriate pauses.
 Voice/Delivery Audible voice.
 Audible voice.
 Clarity is developing.
 Clear, audible voice.
-Clear and audible with some variation of pitch, pace or tone.
-Voice has vocal strength and vitality.
-Communication Some audience awareness.
+Clear, well-projected voice, with some variation of pitch, tone amount and/or tone quality.
+Vocally and facially responds to the words.
+Communication Some eye contact or other sharing behaviour.
 Shares with listeners from time to time.
-Regular eye-contact with the audience or the assessor, while keeping the flow.
-Regular, comfortable eye-contact with the audience and the assessor.
-Shares content enthusiastically and easily with everyone.
+Looks up regularly, while keeping the flow.
+Looks up regularly and comfortably, while keeping the flow.
+Shows full awareness of listeners with easy eye contact.

 Section 4: Listening and Responding Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Listening Skills Listens and understands some questions.
 Listens and understands most questions.
 Listens and understands all questions.
 Listens and understands all questions fully.
 Listens and understands all questions fully and listens in an encouraging manner.
-Responding to Questions Brief responses.
+Responding to Questions Brief responses developing some answers.
 Developing fuller answers.
-Fuller answers.
+Fuller, more fluent answers.
 Some lively responses.
-Lively responses and related ideas.
-Asking Questions Asks one or two simple questions.
-Asks several simple questions.
-Questions seek new information.
+Lively responses and related ideas, showing excellent communication skills.
+Asking Questions Asks one or two simple or repetitive questions.
+Asks several simple or repetitive questions.
+Questions seek additional information.
 Thoughtful and more complex questions.
 Thoughtful and more complex questions and relevant comments.
-Taking Part in the Group Brief contributions when reminded.
+Taking Part in the Group Takes part when reminded.
 Brief contributions without being reminded.
-Takes part mostly appropriately.
+Engages with the group.
 More extensive contributions.
-Always ready to take part supportively.
+Offers own ideas and comments to support the group.
 General Quietly receptive member of the group.
 Engagement with the assessor and some of the group.
 Engagement with the assessor and all of the group.
 Engagement with the assessor and all of the group, displaying a positive attitude.
 Engagement with the assessor and all of the group, displaying a positive, helpful and courteous attitude.